-2.15 The Council carried out a Regulation 18, Issues and Options consultation from July to September 2017.
+- 2.14 The Council needs to produce a new Local Plan as the need for new homes as calculated by the Government's standard method is significantly higher than the current housing target as set out in the Core Strategy.
+The uplift in need cannot be met through the current spatial strategy.
+The preparation and adoption of a new Local Plan is recognised as a corporate priority for the Council. - 2.15 The Council carried out a Regulation 18, Issues and Options consultation from July to September 2017.
 A non-statutory Potential Sites' consultation was conducted from October to December 2018.
 Call for Sites were run in parallel to these consultations and an additional Call for Sites was completed in August 2018.
-The Council has been developing Local Plan evidence base studies and assessing potential sites for allocation.
-The latest Local Development Scheme was published in February 2020 and contains an updated Local Plan timetable (Table 1).
-The Regulation 19 Draft Plan Publication is expected in late 2020 / early 2021.
+The Council has been developing Local Plan evidence base studies and assessing potential sites for allocation. - 2.16 The latest Local Development Scheme was published in December 2020 and contains an updated Local Plan timetable (Table 1).
+A second Regulation 18 consultation is anticipated to take place over the period June July 2021 and the Regulation 19 Draft Plan Publication is expected in late 2021.